Latipay/LatipaySDK-Android-Demo/README.md

 ![](screenshot/home.png?a)

-### 1. For security reasons, Wechatpay needs signature for your android app.
+### 1. For security reasons in android apps, Wechat pay needs extra signature of your app.

-* Wechatpay Android app signature depends on keystore and bundle id.
-So please setup your keystore first for your project [Sign Your App](https://developer.android.com/studio/publish/app-signing)
+* The signature depends on keystore and app bundle id.
+So please setup your keystore first for your project [Sign Your App](https://developer.android.com/studio/publish/app-signing).
-* Run [this apk](https://open.weixin.qq.com/zh_CN/htmledition/res/dev/download/sdk/Gen_Signature_Android.apk) in your mobile phone
+* Run [this apk](https://open.weixin.qq.com/zh_CN/htmledition/res/dev/download/sdk/Gen_Signature_Android.apk) in your mobile phone.
-* Generate your app's signature with bundle id.
+* Generate your the signature with bundle id.
 * All is done.
 Please tell us your signature.

 ![](screenshot/chapter8_5_3.png)

 ### 2. Download [latipay.aar](https://github.com/Latipay/LatipaySDK-Android-Demo/raw/master/latipay/latipay.aar) module and import it into your android studio project.

 Android Studio: New > New Module..